davew-msft/2019AzureMigrateYourApps/Lab1-MigrateYourData/README.md

 ## Lab Goals

 The goals of this lab is to get you familiar with the Azure environment, portal and command line.
-Everything you can do in the Azure Portal can also be done through a command line and scripting.  youwill expose you to both methods of creating resources in Azure.
+Everything you can do in the Azure Portal can also be done through a command line and scripting.
+We will expose you to both methods of creating resources in Azure.
 In this lab you will:

 - Use the Azure Portal to create resources
 - Use the Azure Cloud Shell to create resources